arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Friday 03/06/2020 22:31 (UTC)`.
+The last change was detected on `Saturday 03/07/2020 01:30 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code